 Live Like the Locals & Save More Money

 I’ve stayed in the heart of Old Quebec City, in an old gorgeous apartment that looked like it was straight out of a novel, clawfoot tub and all.
 Also stayed in a modern condo in the middle of Montreal’s nightlife, literally right above a bar.
-So whatever your scene is, there’s a great place for you!
+So whatever your scene is, there’s a great place for you.

 Is it Cleaner Than Hotels?
 Is it Safe?

 Isn’t it weird to sleep in a stranger’s home?
 That was my first thought when I learned about this option.
-However, when you think about it, the traffic an apartment gets is probably much less than a hotel room, meaning fewer people are sleeping on that pillow or sharing that bed.
+When you think about it, the traffic an apartment gets is probably much less than a hotel room, meaning fewer people are sleeping on that pillow or sharing that bed.
 Plus, I’m sure you’ve had your share of shady hotel rooms or is that only me?

 As far as safety goes, I’ve yet to feel unsafe in any of my bookings.
 I’m the first one to point out that there are psychos everywhere (huge Criminal Minds fan right here!)
-But just as easily as it could happen there, it could happen while walking into a hotel room, or getting into your car somewhere.
+Just as easily as it could happen there, it could happen while walking into a hotel room, or getting into your car somewhere.
 Just communicate with the host, read any reviews, and go with your gut.
 If you ever have any issues, Airbnb has a Trust and Safety team available 24/7.

 Either way, I never book an Airbnb if the host doesn’t have any reviews, they at least have to have a few.
 You know the reviews are real because you cannot leave one until after your booked stay is over.
 If a host has a ton of reviews, then I read each and every one to check for keywords such as “clean”, “bugs” or “psycho”.
 I also opt for “super hosts” when possible.

 When I get to an apartment, my lovely husband checks the bed for bugs because who wants to take that home?!
-What we’ve noticed is that every place we’ve stayed at has protective bed bug covers on the mattress and pillows, which somehow comforts me.
+What we’ve noticed is that every place we’ve stayed at has protective bed bug covers on the mattress and pillows and that somehow comforts me.
 Everyone has their own idea of what “clean” is, but to my standards, I’ve had nothing but good experiences.
 Also, if you’re a person who doesn’t care about “no reviews” and you love the place, then more power to you, go for it!
 There always has to be a first reviewer, right?

 It’s Great For Groups

 I don’t travel much with other people besides Jorge, but this past summer I went to Nashville with my brother-in-law and his girlfriend.
 We booked a two bedroom house, with free parking, and a 5-minute drive to the city.
 We saved a lot of money doing it that way because we split the costs, and still had our own individual space and privacy.
-If you’re traveling with another couple or just a big group, I’d totally recommend looking into this idea!
+If you’re traveling with another couple or just a big group, I’d totally recommend looking into this idea.
 When you divide the costs, the trip suddenly becomes more affordable, and who doesn’t like an affordable trip?
 So get to booking!